Touch the Sky (Smokey Robinson album)

 Touch the Sky is a 1983 album by American singer Smokey Robinson.
 It was produced and arranged by Robinson with Reginald "Sonny" Burke, and recorded and mixed at Golden Sound Studios, Inc., Hollywood, California.
 The album was released on the Motown sub-label Tamla.

 Reception

 The album peaked at #50 on Billboard pop charts, and at #8 on R&B charts.

 There were two singles released from this album.
 "I've Made Love to You A Thousand Times" peaked at #101 Billboard and #8 R&B charts, "Touch The Sky" at #110 Billboard and #68 R&B charts.

-William Ruhlmann rated the album with 2 out of 5 stars on AllMusic.
-Robert Christgau rated the album as B+, giving a special recommendation to "cheating-song fans".
+Robert Christgau gave the album a B+, giving a special recommendation to "cheating-song fans."